gainvel/linux-tings/README.md

 else worth keeping.
 Partly a safety net in case my things go bye bye, partly to share.

-Backed up from `~/Repo` on an Artix Linux desktop.
+Backed up from `~/Repo` on my Artix Linux desktop, which incase you didn't know does not include SystemD, may be important, probably won't though :)

 ## Usage